Carimañola

-A carimañola also called caribañolas, yuca fritters, or pastel de yuca is a traditional fried food dish commonly found in the Caribbean coastal regions of Colombia and Panama.
-It is made primarily from yuca (cassava) dough, which is stuffed with ground beef, shredded chicken, or cheese and then deep-fried until golden and crispy.
-The dish is typically eaten as a breakfast item, snack, or appetizer.
+A carimañola, also called caribañolas, yuca fritters, or pastel de yuca, is a traditional fried food commonly found in the Caribbean coastal regions of Colombia and Panama.
+It is made primarily from yuca (cassava) dough, which is stuffed with ground beef, shredded chicken, or cheese, and then deep-fried until golden and crispy.
+Carimañolas are typically eaten as a breakfast item, snack, or appetizer.

 Preparation

 The preparation of carimañolas begins with peeling and boiling fresh yuca until it becomes soft.
 Once cooked, the yuca is mashed into a dough-like consistency, with a small amount of butter, oil, or salt.
 The dough is then divided and shaped into small ovals or torpedo-like forms.
 In some variations, the filling may include sautéed onions, garlic, bell peppers, or cumin.